Zhongqicui/pedlar/README.md

 export FLASK_APP=pedlarweb flask run
 ```

 Due to [Flask-SocketIO](https://flask-socketio.readthedocs.io/en/latest/) the `eventlet` server would be run.
-For development the `FLASK_ENV=development` environment variable needs to be set. **For convinience, a new is created if none with the username exist from the login page.** This choice is done get people on-board as quickly as possible.
+For development the `FLASK_ENV=development` environment variable needs to be set. **For convinience, a new user is created if none with the username exist from the login page.** This choice is done to get people on-board as easy as possible without heavy registration and email confirmation schemes.

 ## FAQ

  - **Why ticker is separated from the web server?** This design choice is done to reduce overhead and latency in receiving price updates for agents.
 As a result agents need to connect to both the ticker and the web server to function unless backtesting.
- - **Why not use ZeroMQ for trade requests instead of HTTP?** HTTP APIs provide a more approchable and unified way of providing a service.
+ - **Why not use ZeroMQ for trade requests instead of HTTP?** HTTP APIs provide a more approachable and unified way of providing a service.
 HTTP does have more overhead but it makes it easier for other non-pedlar clients that talk to `pedlarweb` to be built as well.
 Finally, it has an authentication mechanism that is enforced for every request.

 ## Limitations & To-Dos

- - Currently the API supports trading only on a single instrument mainly because the web server can talk to a single broker and a single broker can only be attached to single chart.
+ - Currently the API *supports trading only on a single instrument* mainly because the web server can talk to a single broker and a single broker can only be attached to single chart.
 The MT5 broker is fixed to the current chart `Symbol()` but there is space for passing the symbol, instrument from agent -> server -> broker.
 For the target audience of live sessions and competitions, a single instrument seems enough.
- - Although polling is employed for ZeroMQ sockets, they are still blocking in nature to avoid data loss.
+ - Although polling is employed for ZeroMQ sockets, they are still *blocking* in nature to avoid data loss.
 In that case, an agent can look like it has frozen against Ctrl+C. This case also occurs for MT5 ticker and broker scripts.
 The timeout on the polls can be adjust or a little patience helps.

 ## Built With